Blue Band Loose Wave Bundles With HD Closure Deals

 A 4x4 closure is 4 inches wide and 4 inches long.
 This is the most common and popular closure size, covers a small area from temple to temple.

-• Popularity: Highly recommended for both beginners and experienced wig wearers.
+Popularity: Highly advised for newbie and experienced wig users.

 3. 6x6 Lace Closure